Telephone 01224 562888 for all appointment requests

 COVID-19 VACCINATIONS - PLEASE DO NOT CALL THE PRACTICE

 Scottish COVID-19 vaccination helpline: Tel 0800 030 8013

 NHS Scotland strongly recommends you get the COVID-19 vaccine when offered it.

 If you receive an invitation to attend for vaccination, it is important that you attend.

-Any patient who is in the above cohorts who is a temporary resident living in Aberdeen city area and who should have been vaccinated should call: Tel 0800 030 4713
+Any patients who are temporary residents living in Aberdeen city area and who should have been vaccinated should call: Tel 0800 030 4713.

 Unpaid carers can now register for Covid-19 vaccination.
 Anyone aged between 16 and 64 and providing regular face-to-face care for a family member or friend who may have a disability, physical or mental ill-health, a developmental condition, frailty or substance misuse, is eligible.
 You will be asked for some personal details such as name, address and date of birth and also for contact preferences.

 The service can be accessed at: https://www.nhsinform.scot/carersregister